Günter Eich

-Günter Eich ([ˈɡʏntɐ ˈaɪç]; 1 February 1907 – 20 December 1972) was a German lyricist, dramatist, and author.
+Günter Eich ([ˈɡʏntɐ ˈaɪç]; 1 February 1907 – 20 December 1972) was a German poet, radio playwright, and writer.
 He was born in Lebus, on the Oder River, and educated in Leipzig, Berlin, and Paris.

 Life

 Eich made his first appearance in print with some poems in the Anthology of the Latest Poetry.
 His first radio play, written in collaboration with Martin Raschke, was performed in 1929.
-From 1929–1932, Eich lived as a freelance writer in Dresden, Berlin, and on the Baltic coast, writing mainly for the radio.
-From 1939–1945, Eich served in the German army in a signals unit.
+From 1929 to 1932, Eich lived as a freelance writer in Dresden, Berlin, and on the Baltic coast, writing mainly for the radio.
+From 1939 to 1945, Eich served in the German army in a signals unit.
 In 1945 he was held as a war prisoner in an American internment camp, and in 1946 he was released and moved to Geisenhausen in Bavaria.
 After being held as a prisoner of war, he was one of the founders in 1947 of Gruppe 47, and for poems in his then unpublished Abgelegene Gehöfte, he was one of the first two recipients, in 1950, of its Literature Prize for young writers.
 In 1953, he married the Jewish Austrian writer Ilse Aichinger.
 Their son Clemens was born on 22 May 1954, and their daughter Mirjam was born in 1958.

 He continued to publish prose, poetry, and radio plays over the rest of his life.
 Eich died in Salzburg in 1972.